calbach/api-client-javascript/README.md

 python -m SimpleHTTPServer 8000
 ```

-This will start a local server at `http://localhost:8000`.
+This will start a local server.
+Visit `http://localhost:8000/traitviewer`
+to see the first javascript example.

 To get data from the API, you will also need to use a real Client ID.